-In November 2015, the board of directors approved a share repurchase program, or 2015 Share Repurchase Program, allowing the CEO or CFO, on behalf of the Company, to repurchase from time to time, in the open market or in privately negotiated transactions, up to \$50.0 million of the Company's outstanding shares of common stock, exclusive of any commissions, markups or expenses.
-The timing and amounts of any purchases will be based on market conditions and other factors, including price, regulatory requirements and other corporate considerations.
+In November 2015, the board of directors approved a share repurchase program, or the 2015 Share Repurchase Program, allowing the CEO or CFO, on behalf of the Company, to repurchase from time to time, in the open market or in privately negotiated transactions, up to \$50.0 million of the Company's outstanding shares of common stock, exclusive of any commissions, markups or expenses.
+The timing and amounts of any purchases were and will continue to be based on market conditions and other factors, including price, regulatory requirements and other corporate considerations.
 The 2015 Share Repurchase Program does not require the purchase of any minimum number of shares and may be suspended, modified or discontinued at any time without prior notice.
-We expect to finance the purchases with existing cash balances.
+We have financed and expect to continue to finance the purchases with existing cash balances.
 As it is the intent for the repurchased shares to be retired, we have elected to account for the shares repurchased under the constructive retirement method.
-For shares repurchased in excess of par, we will allocate the excess value to accumulated deficit.
+For shares repurchased in excess of par, we allocate the purchase price in excess of par value to accumulated deficit.